mautic/mautic-community-handbook/docs/contributing/contributing_docs_rst.rst

     :width: 600px
     :align: center

 8. Push your changes to your fork of the repository by running the following command in your terminal: ``git push origin <branch-name>`` - for example, ``git push origin fix-typo-in-introduction``.
 This sends your changes to your fork on GitHub.
 To do this in the VSCode editor, first publish the branch by clicking on the blue button in the version control panel, and then push the changes by clicking on the three dots next to the branch name and selecting 'Push' or clicking the blue button marked 'synchronize changes'.
+Continue to make and stage changes and synchronize in this way until you've completed your work.

+9. Go back to the original repository - not your fork, but the upstream version - and create a new pull request by clicking on the green button which shows at the top of the page.
+This takes you to a page where you can review the changes you've made, and add a description of what you've done.
+Once you're happy with the changes, click on the 'Create pull request' button to submit your changes for review.